 - Completed a draft of my data analysis for the preliminary data, which looks a rich resource!

-- Added a table of prospective participants and the amount of data and some descriptions of the context in the methodology section, which can be used an important basis for my next fieldwork
+- Added a table of prospective participants, the amount of data and some descriptions of the context in the methodology section, which can be used as an important basis for my next fieldwork

 - Made a decision to improve my eating habits, lose weight and undertake ‘Dan Sha Ri (Refuse – Throw away – Separate)’ in my house – I have lost 1kg and disposed of dozens of stuff